Woodhouse Grove School: Current school

 The school has good examination results.

 The Sports Hall and theatre complex was built in 2003, followed by a Music and Performing Arts centre in 2009.
 A 25m competition pool Jubilee Swimming pool was completed at the time of the school's 200th year founding anniversary.

-Notable alumni
+Notable former pupils

 The Old Grovian Association currently has 3,600 members from previous students and staff.
 Notable alumni include: